1855 (2nd March)

 Saint Petersburg was renamed Petrograd (Peter’s City).
 The move was made to remove the German word ‘burg’ from the city.

 Russia lost Second Battle of Masurian Lakes

 The All Russian Union of Zemstva and Cities (Zemgor) was established.
 Chaired by Prince Lvov its aim was to help the government in the war efffort but it was largely ignored by Nicholas.

-Some members of the Fourth Duma organised themselves into a Progressive Bloc and called for the Tsar to change his government ministers for those with the confidence of the public.
+Some members of this Duma organised themselves into a Progressive Bloc and called for the Tsar to change his government ministers for those with the confidence of the public.

 1915 (6th September)

 Tsar Nicholas took personal charge of the army and dismissed the Duma.
 Although a brave move by Nicholas he did not have sufficient military experience to turn the war to Russia’s favour and moreover made him appear wholly responsible for the continuing defeats Russia faced.

 Rasputin was blamed for a series of ministerial changes.
 People were becoming increasingly suspicious of the extent of Rasputin’s influence on the Tsarina.

 Although the Russian army was now much better equipped than it had been in the early days of the war most of the army’s experienced generals had been killed and without adequate leadership the newly launched Brusilov offensive failed.

 150,000 workers took to the streets of Petrograd on the anniversary of Bloody Sunday to protest at the desperate situation many were in – lack of food, poor living conditions and Russia’s continued participation in a war that was going from bad to worse.